ludens-reklamebyra/react-crisscross/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement**.
 Be as detailed as possible.
 Include images or gifs to help demonstrate the problem.
 To record gifs, you can use [this tool](https://www.cockos.com/licecap/) on Windows and macOS, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub, or include snippets.
 If you include snippets directly in the issue, use Markdown code blocks.
 - **Explain why this enhancement would be useful**.

+### Your first code contribution

+Not sure how to get started contributing to the project?
+A good way to start by looking at issues marked with the `good first issue` or `help wanted` labels.

+- [Good first issue](https://github.com/ludens-reklamebyra/react-crisscross/labels/good%20first%20issue) - Simple tasks to get going contributing, and getting to know the project.
+- [Help wanted](https://github.com/ludens-reklamebyra/react-crisscross/labels/help%20wanted) - These could get more complex, but is a good way to start interact with the community.

+### Pull requests

+- Avoid issue numbers in the PR title
+- Give a short summary of what is implemented in the PR and reference issues that will be resolved when the PR is merged.
+- Include images/gifs of the changes whenever possible.